Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 Key Facts

-We like to give credit where it’s due, and Hyperice deserves a shout from us.
-We often put them in the same category as Therabody – they are direct competitors.
+We like to give credit where it’s due, and Hyperice deserves a shout-out.
+We often put them in the same category as Therabody—they are direct competitors.

 Hyperice runs a marketing campaign focusing on athletes’ recovery.
-Indeed there are many pro athletes who praise these devices.
-They are the NBA players, MLS, and NFL players.
+Indeed, many pro athletes—NBA, MLS, and NFL players—praise these devices.
 They all praise the effectiveness of Hypervolts.

 Hypervolt Line-up

-Today Hyperice offers plenty of products other than massage guns, but Hypervolt percussion massagers remain an essential part of their repertoire.
+Today, Hyperice offers many products besides massage guns, but Hypervolt percussion massagers remain an essential part of its repertoire.

 In 2022, they retired the early models (Hypervolt 1, Hypervolt Plus, and Hypervolt Go) and introduced a new generation of devices to replace them.